 If your managers can identify the positive ripple effect training brings, they’re good candidates to manage your apprentices.

-They're flexible to the needs of the apprentice but they're ultimately uncrackable.
+- Malleable and flexible to the needs of the apprentice

-That degree of professional buoyancy and manoeuvrability asks for spades of emotional intelligence and strategic thinking.
-But most managers who love working with people will resonate with this.
+It asks for spades of emotional intelligence and strategic thinking, but most managers who love working with people will resonate with this.

-If they have a vision of improving the wider business via training, they willingly invest their time and energy into your apprentice and see the value in doing so.
+If you get the vision of improving the wider business via training, you’ll find it easier to invest your time and energy into your apprentice and see the value in doing so.

-New, young apprentices need guidance and patience from their manager.
+New, young apprentices need guidance and patience from their managers.